Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Added error messagebox if hidden window isnt created correctly on Outputs

+- Modified GUI Page so Supermodel Outputs only shows relevant information for Supermodel Games

 - Forgot to mention last release that on Virtua Racing, set cabinet to Upright to recieve FFB values